iamdtang/containerjs/readme.md

 Container
 =========

-An IoC container class based on the container in Laravel (http://laravel.com/docs/ioc) but implemented in JavaScript for the browser and Node.
+A container constructor based on the container in Laravel (http://laravel.com/docs/ioc) but implemented in JavaScript for the browser and Node.

 ## Basic Usage